Jeff Passan: Career

 Passan began covering baseball in 2004 at The Kansas City Star, before moving to Yahoo! two years later.
 After 13 years at Yahoo!
 (2006–2018), he announced that he was joining ESPN's baseball team in January 2019.
 In 2022, Passan signed a four-year, $4 million contract extension with ESPN.
-While working at ESPN, he makes guest appearances on SportsCenter, Get Up, The Rich Eisen Show, The Pat McAfee Show and other ESPN studio shows.
+While working at ESPN, he made guest appearances on SportsCenter, Get Up, The Rich Eisen Show, The Pat McAfee Show and other ESPN studio shows.

 In 2018, while at Yahoo!
 Sports, Passan declined to submit his Baseball Hall of Fame ballot after Hall of Famer Joe Morgan circulated a letter urging voters to bar players linked to performance-enhancing drugs.
 He has since argued that the Hall’s continued exclusion of candidates such as Barry Bonds and Roger Clemens represents a failure of the voting process.

-In March 2024, Passan's reporting detailed that Los Angeles Dodgers interpreter Ippei Mizuhara had transferred at least $4.5 million from Shohei Ohtani’s bank account to an illegal bookmaker, leading to Mizuhara’s dismissal and law-enforcement inquiries.

 Passan is the author of The Arm: Inside the Billion-Dollar Mystery of the Most Valuable Commodity in Sports, and the co-author of Death to the BCS: The Definitive Case Against the Bowl Championship Series.